cedadev/tech-blog/_posts/datapoint/2025-06-24-ceda-datapoint.md

     description="Figure 2: Zarr Cloud-based Data Access"
 %}

-These new data representations have been ingested into the CEDA Archive and are accessible to all users - except that no one knows how to use or even find them.
-Since these technologies are relatively new to most of the communities that make use of our services, the mechanisms for accessing these types of data are not well known or well understood.
+These new data representations have been ingested into the CEDA Archive and are accessible to all users, however since these technologies are relatively new to most user communities the mechanisms for accessing these types of data are unfamiliar and not widely known.
 Researchers using our data are more familiar with well-established formats like NetCDF/HDF which have existed for several decades as standards for data archival.
-What has been missing is a collation of these technologies into a single tool that CEDA can direct users towards, and focus efforts towards improving data access across all new developments.
+What has been missing is a collation of these technologies into a single client-side tool that CEDA can direct users towards, and focus efforts towards improving data access across all new developments.

 # Inspiration for DataPoint

 ## Why did we create DataPoint?

 DataPoint is the culmination of several projects involving the creation of a single point of access to the data archived at CEDA; the so-called ‘CEDA Singularity’.
 It is a STAC-based API client which connects to our STAC catalogs and can be used to search across our data holdings to find specific datasets and metadata.
 What sets DataPoint apart is the ability to directly open datasets from cloud formats without the user needing to understand the format or specific configuration for opening the dataset.

+Other similar technologies exist which can build data representations using cloud-based API endpoints.
+For example in the Earth Observation community there is a python client called openEO which focuses specifically on enabling cloud-based processing and workflows through openEO backends that a user can connect and arrange processing tasks.
+There is however a lack of a tool for seamless client-side data access to simply handle the configurations of STAC in a simplified way.
+DataPoint is intended as a tool for reducing the complexity of loading data from STAC using cloud-based technologies.

 {% include figure.html
     image_url="assets/img/posts/2025-06-24-ceda-datapoint/SearchFutures.png"